 - Misread little words, such as a for and, the for a, from for for, then for there, were for with.

-• Loses orientation on a line or page while reading, missing lines, or reading previously-read lines again.
+- Lose orientation on a line or page while reading, therefore missing lines or rereading previously-read lines.

-• Mispronounces words, or puts stress on the wrong syllables.
+- Mispronounce words, or put stress on the wrong syllables.

 - Foreshorten words, for example, ‘portion’ for proportion.

 - Omit prefixes, omit suffixes, or add suffixes.

 - Read with poor comprehension.

 - Remember little of what was read.

-• Often ignores punctuation, omitting full stops or commas.
+- Often ignore punctuation, omitting full stops or commas.

-If you’re unsure, do a one-minute reading assessment.
+If you’re unsure, do a one-minute oral reading assessment with your child.
 Look out for the symptoms above, but also count the total words read minus the errors made = words correct per minute.

 - Select a 200-word passage from a grade-level text.

-- Have your child read the passage aloud for exactly one minute.
+- Have your child read the passage aloud for precisely one minute.

 - Count the total number of words they have read.

 - Count the number of errors they have made.

 - Subtract the number of errors read per minute from the total number of words read per minute.
 The result is the average number of words correct per minute (WCPM).